kggs2005/cs33repo/README.md

-# CS 33 DSA Repository
+# CS 33 Implementation Repository

 This repository contains implementations of data structures and algorithms in CS 33 so far.
-Here is a comprehensive list of the implementations included in this repository:
+It is currently unfinished and not up-to-date with the latest CS 33 lessons.
+Below is a comprehensive list of the implementations currently included in this repository.

 ## LE 1